test-to-com/phalcondbg/README.md

 }
 ```

 Notice the simple use of PHQL_T_STARALL.
-Unfortunately, unless you 'define' PHQL_T_STARALL it will be interpreted by PHP as string and not produce the correct results.
+Unfortunately, unless you 'define' PHQL_T_STARALL, some where in the PHP code, it will be interpreted by PHP as string and not produce the correct results.

 My solution to the problem was, to import the constants defined in "scanner.h", translated by hand, into mvc/model/query/lang.zep and then replace PHQL_T_* by Lang::PHQL_T_*.